Scientific Name: Tulipa

 Each year the tulip bulb dies and is replaced by one or several others that can be dug up, separated, and replanted in fall.

 Tulips that grow outside of areas with cold winters often have to refrigerate their bulbs to cool them before planting in the spring.

 Tulips will continue to grow in the vase after they’ve been cut, using a ton of water!

 Tulips are an often spring-flowering part of the lily family!

 - During Tulip Mania, it’s thought that the cost of 1 bulb was as high as 2X that of the average house and 10X the average annual salary.

-- Tulips come in almost all colors of the rainbow, including an almost black.
+- Tulips come in almost all colors of the rainbow.

 - In New England’s climate, tulips should be planted in the fall and in well-drained soil, about 4-6 inches apart.

 - Tulips will cross-pollinate in your garden with the help of bees, watch them slowly change colors of the years of mixing pollen!